-Roughly a quarter of U.S. adults (27%) say they haven’t read a book in whole or in part in the past year, whether in print, electronic or audio form, according to a Pew Research Center survey conducted Jan.
-8 to Feb.
-7. Who are these non-book readers?
+Roughly a quarter of American adults (23%) say they haven’t read a book in whole or in part in the past year, whether in print, electronic or audio form, according to a Pew Research Center survey of U.S. adults conducted Jan.
+25-Feb.
+8, 2021.
+Who are these non-book readers?

-Several demographic traits correlate with non-book reading, Pew Research Center surveys have found.
-For instance, adults with a high school diploma or less are far more likely than those with a bachelor’s or advanced degree to report not reading books in any format in the 12 months before the survey (44% vs. 8%).
-Adults with lower levels of educational attainment are also among the least likely to own smartphones, a device that saw a substantial increase in usage for reading e-books from 2011 to 2016.
-(College-educated adults are more likely to own these devices and use them to read e-books.)
+Several demographic traits are linked with not reading books, according to the survey.
+For instance, adults with a high school diploma or less are far more likely than those with a bachelor’s or advanced degree to report not reading books in any format in the past year (39% vs. 11%).
+Adults with lower levels of educational attainment are also among the least likely to own smartphones, an increasingly common way for adults to read e-books.

-Adults whose annual household income is $30,000 or less are more likely than those living in households earning $75,000 or more a year to be non-book readers (36% vs. 14%).
-Hispanic (40%) and black (33%) adults are more likely than whites (22%) to report not having read a book in the past 12 months.
-But there are differences between Hispanics born inside and outside the United States: 56% of foreign-born Hispanics report not having read a book, compared with 27% of Hispanics born in the U.S.
+In addition, adults whose annual household income is less than $30,000 are more likely than those living in households earning $75,000 or more a year to be non-book readers (31% vs. 15%).
+Hispanic adults (38%) are more likely than Black (25%) or White adults (20%) to report not having read a book in the past 12 months.
+(The survey included Asian Americans but did not have sufficient sample size to do statistical analysis of this group.)

-The share of Americans who report not reading any books in the past 12 months is higher today than it was nearly a decade ago – though there has been some fluctuation over this time period.
-Today, 27% of adults say they have not read any books in the past year, up from 19% in 2011, but identical to the share who said this in 2015.
+The share of Americans who report not reading any books in the past 12 months has fluctuated over the years the Center has studied it.
+The 23% of adults who currently say they have not read any books in the past year is identical to the share who said this in 2014.

 The same demographic traits that characterize non-book readers also often apply to those who have never been to a library.
-In a 2016 survey, we found that Hispanics, older adults, those living in households earning less than $30,000 and those who have a high school diploma or did not graduate from high school are the most likely to report they have never been to a public library.
+In a 2016 survey, the Center found that Hispanic adults, older adults, those living in households earning less than $30,000 and those who have a high school diploma or did not graduate from high school were among the most likely to report in that survey they had never been to a public library.

-Note: See full topline results and methodology here.
-This is an update of a post originally published Nov.
+Note: Here are the questions, responses and methodology used for this analysis.
+This is an update of a post by Andrew Perrin originally published Nov.
 23, 2016.